Veeksha Documentation

 Quick example

-Run a simple benchmark against a running OpenAI-compatible endpoint:
+Run a simple benchmark with uvx against a running OpenAI-compatible endpoint:

 --client.type openai_chat_completions \